Inflammation is a natural response to cuts and stings and viruses, right? So why would you want to reduce inflammation?

 2. Reduce Toxin Exposure

 When foreign substances encounter the immune system, the body can react by creating inflammation.
-Detoxify your life by choosing safe, organic and natural products.
-Check your household cleaning products, laundry detergent, face wash, hair products, deodorants and perfumes for chemicals that may be harmful to your health.
+This applies to toxins in your home environment as well as personal care products.
+So take care!
+Detoxify your life by choosing safe, organic, and natural products.
+Check your household cleaning products, laundry detergent, face wash, hair products, deodorants, and perfumes for chemicals that may be harmful to your health.
+(4)

 3. Stay Active

 Exercising regularly promotes overall health and well-being.
 In one study, researchers followed over 4,000 middle-aged participants for more than 10 years.
 They found that those who exercised for at least 2 1/2 hours each week had a lower risk of inflammation, by at least 12%.
-Performing some form of exercise several times a week will keep your blood pumping and improve cardiovascular health, which in turn will play a role in keeping other parts of the body healthy and strong.
+In fact, performing some form of exercise several times a week will keep your blood pumping and improve cardiovascular health, which in turn will play a role in keeping other parts of the body healthy and strong.
+(5)

 4. Get Plenty of Sleep

-Sleep is vital to keeping the body healthy.
+Burning the candle at both ends causes many problems, including high stress levels and chronic inflammation.
+Yes, sleep is vital to keeping the body healthy.
+But it isn’t just how long we sleep at night.
+It’s also the quality of that sleep.
+Not only that, but disrupted sleep causes problems, too.
 Research shows that not getting enough sleep can trigger inflammation.
-For a better night’s rest, eat a light dinner, skip the alcohol and turn off all electronics at least an hour before bedtime.
+For a better night’s rest, eat a light dinner, skip the alcohol, and turn off all electronics at least an hour before bedtime.
+This strategy will go a long way to help reduce inflammation.
+(6, 7)

 5. Enjoy Some Sunshine

-Sunlight is the best natural source of Vitamin D you can get.
-Too much sun exposure can be harmful, but getting enough vitamin D is crucial to keeping your immune system strong.
+Sunlight helps us create Vitamin D, and that’s the best natural source of Vitamin D you can get. o While too much sun exposure can be harmful, getting enough vitamin D is crucial to keeping your immune system strong.
 Vitamin D deficiency has been linked to inflammation, as well as depression.
 Aim for at leas 15 minutes outdoors each day.
+In fact, spending time outside in both the morning and late afternoon is best.
+(8)

 6. Pamper Yourself With a Massage

+You know a massage helps you relax, right?
+Well, it lowers stress levels, too.
 Research suggests that a 45-minute massage can lower levels of pro-inflammatory cytokines in the body.
 So there you have it: a legitimate medical reason to enjoy a massage.
 It fights inflammation!
+(8)